A well-run workshop can provide many benefits – including reduced costs and downtime.

 Read on for some some simple tips…

-One of the most important tips for improving shop efficiency is to make sure you understand what is available in your operation at all times.
+One of the most important tips for workshop improvement is to make sure you understand what is available in your operation at all times.
 If you can’t measure it, you can’t manage it, so take steps to improve the visibility of your assets.

 Gaining visibility is a process that starts from the bottom up: You need to have a solid overview of everything from service histories, maintenance schedules, parts inventory and warranty coverage through to workshop equipment, technicians (and their capabilities) and vehicles.